-Symptoms of faulty ball joint
+Symptoms of faulty ball joint – how to check

 The side of the front axle from which the (vibration) noise is emanating can already be determined during a test drive.
 The type of noise also already provides certain indications for maintenance regarding which components might be faulty.